 Temporary exemptions will not be considered for general travel or commercial operations

-Our Phase 2 scheme design proposes that zone residents will be granted an additional year to comply with the required vehicle emission requirements.
-This means that enforcement would not start until 1 June 2024.
-The vehicle must be registered to an address within the LEZ zone area to qualify for this grace period.
+Zone residents will have an extra year to comply, with enforcement starting from 1 June 2024.
+The vehicle must be registered to a residential address within the LEZ zone area to qualify for this grace period.

 A letter to raise early awareness of this grace period was issued directly to zone residents in August 2021 - a copy is available below: